petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 ## Filter Parameter

-You can filter the response for API endpoints with `filter` listed as an optional parameter.
+You can use the `filter` parameter to filter the response for API endpoints.
 For example, you can filter blog postings by title (e.g. `headline eq 'Able'`).

 Use the [API Explorer](./consuming-rest-services.md) to discover an API's parameters.